 Introduction

-Many of our great ideas are best communicated visually — whether it’s describing a thought, portraying a character or motivating action.
+Many great ideas are best communicated visually—describing a thought, motivating action or describing a process.

 What is process mapping?